WayneDW/Variational_Schrodinger_Diffusion_Model/README.md

-# Variational Schrodinger Diffusion Models
+# Variational Schrodinger Diffusion Models (Incomplete version)

 ### This version is a stable implementation of the time-invariant variational scores.
 The time-variant version is studied in the *dynamic_module* branch.